-Per discussions with EPA and SCDHEC, SRS adds emerging contaminants to analyte lists when historical or process knowledge indicates that a contaminant could now be of concern.
-Emerging contaminants are chemicals that have been detected in drinking water supplies, but their risk to human health and the environment is not fully understood.
+Increasing national attention to "emerging contaminants" or contaminants of emerging concern (CEC) can trigger a call for action from federal, state, and local government.
+Increased monitoring and detections of unregulated substances can lead the EPA to identify solutions to address these substances that may present a risk to human health or the environment.
+As a result of discussions with EPA and SCDHEC, SRS adds emerging contaminants to analyte lists when historical or process knowledge indicates that a contaminant could be of concern.
 1,4-Dioxane is one of the emerging contaminants that SRS monitors regularly in conjunction with VOC plumes.